 The place labels shown on Google Maps are determined algorithmically based on a large number of factors.
-One factor these algorithms consider is the accuracy of the business listing and the richness of the content associated with the listing.
+One factor these algorithms consider is the accuracy of the business information and the richness of the content associated with the business.

 If you see a place label that is in the wrong location or that contains incorrect information, you can report a problem.
 It may take up to one month for any reported issues to be fixed, so thanks in advance for your patience.